 Regardless, this past week has been a little difficult.
 I don’t know if my tolerance is a little lower because I’m getting fed up with pregnancy but Henry’s tantrums have hit a whole new level.
 Things that normally wouldn’t bother him have suddenly become major to him.
 For example, Thursday was awful.
-We had 6 tantrums before 9am.
+We had 6 tantrums before 9 am.
 He wanted me to put the washing machine on so I did 2 lots of washing throughout the day.
-He had a meltdown because the washing machine stopped mid cycle.
-And then he had another meltdown because I was putting away clean washing and he wanted me to put it back in the machine.
+He had a meltdown because the washing machine stopped

 It’s not so much the tantrums that bother me.
 I understand that they’re a part of “toddlerhood” and he’s going to get frustrated because he can’t understand.
 But Henry hits in frustration.
 He’ll hit himself, the sofa, me, his dad or he’ll throw things.
 No matter how much I know he’s frustrated, I will never put up with hitting.
 Ever.
 It’s just not acceptable.
 I’m a mother of (soon to be) 2 boys and I feel it’s my job to teach them from a young age that hitting isn’t OK.
-Whether it’s in toddler frustration or not.
-There’s other ways to express his frustration and anger.
+Whether it’s in terrible twos toddler frustration or not.

 I don’t expect Henry to behave all the time because we as adults don’t behave all the time.
 I get annoyed when I’m driving!
 People don’t know how to drive and that frustrates me!
 But I would never get out of my car and hit their car because they’ve angered me.
 My fiancé gets annoyed